Oct 2, 2016

 Picks From the World Stage

 Professional picks do not always translate into strong ranked ladder picks.
-Champions with difficult mechanics tend to be more rewarding for players that can master them, but these champions are generally nerfed to a "balanced state" for pro play.
+Champions with difficult mechanics tend to be more rewarding for players who can master them, but these champions are generally nerfed to a "balanced state" for pro play.

-Champions that are balanced for professional play are often subpar in the hands of players that are not professional players.
+Champions that are balanced for professional play are often subpar in the hands of players who are not professional players.
 However, there is still a lot you can learn from watching pro picks, specifically counters and seemingly off-meta champions that worked.

-Below is a simplified mathematical example of why this is the case:
+Below is a simplified mathematical example of why this is the case.

-Simplified Example
+A Simplified Example

 Meanwhile, utility-based champions are even more difficult, as a mechanical failure can cost the game.